 An Individualized Education Program (IEP) should be a help!
 The mandated purpose is to ensure that students with disabilities receive a free and appropriate public education to meet their unique needs and prepare them for further education, employment and independent living.

-The IEP is both a document and a process and often, at points in the process, parents and guardians find themselves stressed by nagging questions:
+The IEP is both a document and a process.
+Often, parents and guardians find themselves stressed by nagging questions:

 What does all this confusing language actually mean?